MicrosoftDocs/visualstudio-docs/docs/debugger/view-data-values-in-data-tips-in-the-code-editor.md

 If this is your first time debugging, you may want to read [Write better C# code using Visual Studio](../debugger/write-better-code-with-visual-studio.md) and [Debugging for absolute beginners](../debugger/debugging-absolute-beginners.md) before you read this article.

-### To display a DataTip
+### Display a DataTip

 1. Set a breakpoint in your code, and start debugging by pressing **F5** or selecting **Debug** > **Start Debugging**.

 1. When paused at the breakpoint, hover over any variable in the current scope.
-A DataTip appears.
+A DataTip appears, showing the name and current value of the variable.

 ### Pin a DataTip